KLIEBHAN/tts-chrome-extension/README.md

 ## Usage

-1. Select the text on a webpage that you want to have read aloud.
+1. Highlight the text you want to be read aloud.
-2. Right-click on the selected text.
-3. Choose "Read Aloud" from the context menu.
+2. Right-click and select "Read Aloud" from the context menu.
-4. The selected text will now be read aloud using the chosen voice.
+3. The selected text will now be read aloud using the chosen voice.
+4. Use the controls at the top of the screen:
+   - Play/Pause button to start and pause playback
+   - Arrows to skip forward or backward by 10 seconds
+   - Click on the progress bar to jump to a specific point

 ## Technical Details